geotrev/sri-lock/README.md

     // Optional
     "module": false,

-    // Specifies a custom base path for paths in `resources`
+    // Specifies a common base path for paths in `resources`
     // Should resolve to a package root in all cases.
     //
     // Optional
     "resourceBasePath": undefined,

-    // Specifies a common path used by all your targets
+    // Specifies a common base path for paths in `targets`
     //
     // Optional
     "targetBasePath": undefined,